SiliconLabs/wisun-br-linux/README.md

 sample configuration file is installed in /usr/local/share/wsbrd/examples/wsbrd.conf

-# Generate Wi-SUN PKI
+# Generate Wi-SUN Public Key Infrastructure

 The certificate generation process is described in section 6.5.1 of the Wi-SUN specification.
 It uses the standard X.509 certificate format.
 Some fields and algorithm are enforced.

-The process to get official certificates is described on the Wi-SUN alliance web site[1] (restricted access).
+The process to get official certificates is described on the [Wi-SUN alliance Web site][2] (restricted access).

 [2]: https://wi-sun.org/cyber-security-certificates/

-# Run `wsbrd` without root privileges
+# Run `wsbrd` without Root Privileges

-If we are a bit careful, it possible to launch `wsbrd` without root privileges.

-First, ensure you have permission to access to UART device:
+It is possible to launch `wsbrd` without root privileges.
+First, ensure you have the permission to access the UART device:

     sudo usermod -d dialout YOUR_USER

-(you have to logout/login after this step)
+> You have to logout/login after this step

 Create a tun interface:

     sudo ip tuntap add mode tun tun0 user YOUR_USER

-Start wsbrd:
+Start `wsbrd`:

     wsbrd -n network -d EU -A pki/ca_cert.pem -C pki/br_cert.pem -K pki/br_key.pem -t tun0 -u /dev/ttyACM0